Jack Bandy

 - Persuasive effects of LLMs

-- Analyzing "algorithmic media" feeds (e.g. TikTok, YouTube, Instagram)
+- Analyzing content and dynamics in "algorithmic media" feeds (e.g. TikTok, YouTube, Instagram)

 - Alternative feed designs, i.e. "algorithmic choice"